Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Network Intrusion Detection: Capabilities and Limitations

-This topic has attracted widespread attention in the field of network intrusion detection, and a large amount of related research has been carried out.
-The following sections will introduce some representative research results and classify them according to different research fields.
+The topic of applying LLMs to NIDS has attracted widespread attention in the field of network intrusion detection, leading to a substantial body of related research.
+This subsection introduces representative studies and classify them according to their implementation approaches and application domains.
+A general overview is presented in Table \ref{tab:llm_nids_summary}.